 Arts, music, literature & entertainment

-Creative fields shape how people understand the world, preserve culture, and connect across difference.
-This archive collects 60 stories about meaningful progress in arts, music, literature, and entertainment — from artists breaking barriers to institutions expanding access to work that shifts public conversation.
+Creative fields shape how societies understand themselves and each other.
+This archive covers meaningful progress in the arts, music, literature, and entertainment — from expanding access and representation to cultural achievements worth celebrating.

 A bronze Nataraja sculpture on display in a museum, for an article about Smithsonian repatriation of Chola bronzes to India